zachanima/hacksim/README.markdown

 * Gaining admin access to high-security websites
 * Retrieving data in exchange for information
-* Stealthly listening in on im/email conmunications
+* Stealthly listening in on im/email/irc conmunications
 * Hacking corporate networks, banks, government facilities and the likes
 * Breaking down security systems for information
 * Creating, managing and growing botnets
 * Tracing, hacking and framing other people
-* Scan and analyse systems for vulnerabilities
+* Scanning and analysing systems for vulnerabilities
-* Edit/remove key system files, and watch the change affect the world
+* Editing/removing key system files, and watch the change affect the world
-* Exploit, DDoS, infect, crash, harden or listen on all systems in the world
+* Exploiting, DDoSing, infecting, crashing, hardening or listening on all systems in the world
 * Update security software on servers you 'own'
 * Gather useful software (either free or illegally)